New Tube Evaluations

 Experiment: To prove out the equivalence of surfaces of various tube manufacturers, use the National Institute of Standards and Technology (NIST)-certified Surface Roughness Comparator available to top-notch machinists and metallurgists.
 This device, calibrated to NIST requirements, is based on an association between surface roughness and visual acuity, plus physical feel.
 It recognizes the reality that surface evaluation is fundamentally subjective.
 In short, you can “see” and you can “feel” different surface qualities (roughness) by comparing visually and tactually among surfaces.
 Through use of official standards, it is easy to conclude that all tubes of viable manufacturers are at or below a “2 microinch” finish (The tube surface finish required of a new tube by D-3241).
 The fact that modern suppliers easily meet this requirement should surprise nobody.
 However, we go farther.

 Attempts to evaluate tube features by using surface profilometers have been made.
 British researchers compared tubes of the two equivalent manufacturers using surface profilometry, and found them equivalent.
 However, a critical limitation of surface profilometry (applied to heater tube surfaces) is to only assess a surface in and along two-dimensions (length and height).
 This technique altogether misses evaluating the surface across the dominant, critically important, curved tube portion.
-Surface profilometers also result in confusing actual surface quality with abstract surface-generated statistics for actual surface quality (the real, critically important, heater tube feature) We need to use the correct tool to evaluate surface roughness.
+Surface profilometers also result in a misinterpretation and even misrepresentation of abstract surface-generated statistics for actual surface quality (the real, critically important, heater tube feature) We need to use the correct tool to evaluate surface quality, including surface roughness.
 The Surface Comparitor is not just a tool for subjective roughness comparisons; it is one that is also standardized and calibrated to permit direct comparisons.
-Neither surface profilometers nor the VTR are calibrated at all, and neither device is certified by NIST or another certification agency.
+Neither surface profilometers nor the early Visual Tube Rater (VTR) are calibrated at all, and neither device is certified by NIST or by any other certification agency.

 Newer technologies provide for measuring deposit thickness down to the nearest nanometer.
 For this application, our tubes are also superior.
 Since our tube finish is finer and more consistent, it delivers finer and more consistent results.
-Whereas other suppliers choose to hide the amplitude and periodicity of a rougher underbelly by abrading their product, we actually eliminate the amplitude of machining marks and reduce their periodicity to zero.
+Whereas other suppliers choose to hide the amplitude and periodicity of a rougher and much coarser underbelly by abrading their product, we actually eliminate the amplitude of machining marks and reduce their periodicity to zero.
 When a nonamoeter-level deposit is graded, only the deposit is detected, unaltered by irregular ups and downs of random machine tool marks and wildly applied and misdirected scratches.

 Only a Standard Heater Tube allows you to avoid the confusion associated with the vagaries of machining and resulting optical effects.
 Where other heater tubes obscure the viewing of available deposits and obstruct accurate nanometer-level measurement, Standard Heater Tubes provide a flawless measurement surface as well as an honest and real deposit image.
 The appearance of a heater tube under light is no longer important, is no mystery, and there is nothing to be feared from a clean and inert tube surface.